Water Utility FAQ

 NTMWD Wastewater Treatment Process

 This process removes large objects from the wastewater by passing the wastewater through screening devices made of metal bars or perforated metal plates.
 Pass-through openings in these screens are as small as 6 millimeters.
 Grit classifiers then remove sand that can cause excessive wear on equipment and deposit in unites downstream.
 Then, in large basics called Primary Clarifiers, the process settles out solids that are heavier than water.
 These solids are pumped from the bottom of the clarifiers to the dewatering process.
-To learn more about the additional steps involved in this process click here.

 Waste Water Treatment Process